bitovi/bitops/docs/lifecycle.md

 ![lifecycle diagram](assets/images/lifecycle.png)

-A single run of Bitops will
+A single run of BitOps will

 1. Copy the contents of `/opt/bitops_deployment` to a temporary working directory
 2. Attempt to setup a cloud provider